piotrmurach/github_cli/README.md

 CLI-based access to GitHub API v3 that works hand-in-hand with `github_api` gem.

 Important!: This library is currently being updated to include all Github API requests and undergoes rapid development cycles.
-A feature readmap will be added shortly.
+A feature roadmap will be added shortly.

 ![Interface](https://github.com/peter-murach/github_cli/raw/master/screenshots/interface.png)